 Packed with innovative and personalized features for newly registered and existing customers, DraftKings has quickly risen to the top of the charts in terms of dominance across the sports betting scene in CO.
-The site caters to each players’ specific needs by accumulating information from past betting choices and uses those details to create more personable services.
+The site caters to each player’s specific needs by accumulating information from past betting choices and using those details to create more personable services.

-After making a name for itself across the pond in the UK, William Hill has decided to jump ship and try its hand at breaking into the US market.
-To virtually nobody’s surprise, the sportsbook has been a real success in Colorado, garnering plaudits all over the state and attracting a large number of the states’ player base.
+To virtually nobody’s surprise, the Caesars sportsbook has been a real success in Colorado, garnering plaudits all over the state and attracting a large number of the state’s player base.
 With loads of sports betting options, such as soccer, MMA, NHL, NFL, and much more, we expect further improvements in the coming years.

 After beginning its foray into the sports betting industry as more of a Daily Fantasy Sports operator, the guys working at FanDuel quickly realized that they could become a real force as a regular online sportsbook.
 Today, the platform boasts a downloadable mobile app available on both iOS and Android devices, allowing players the freedom to bet on the go, whenever they please.